 058 The Overfed Hen.
 A Woman wanted two rather than one egg a day from her Hen.
 She overfed the Hen which caused the Hen to stop laying eggs entirely.

 059 Weasel and File.
+(A Weasel destroys its tongue licking a file.)
 Not linked yet

 060 The Old Man and Death.
 An Old Man was tired of picking up sticks and called on Death to take him.
 Death arrived and the Old Man asked him to pick up the sticks.
 Changed his mind.

 061 Fortune and the Farmer.
 (Man improperly thanks Earth instead of Fortune for gold.)
 Not linked yet

 062 The Dolphins at War and the Gudgeon (Crab).
 Dolphins and Whales were fighting when a Sprat offered to help them.
 Seems they would rather fight.
 Too bad.

 063 Demades the Orator.
 Demades, an orator, tried getting people to listen but they would not until he started a fable.
 He stopped mid-fable chiding them for avoiding truth.